sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_programming.md

 and compile it:  '''gcc hellowold.c'''

+- gcc is the C compiler
+- g++ is the C++ compiler

 a new file will appear: a.out

 ```
 $ chmod a+x a.out